 There are a lot of discounts available for car insurance.
 Some examples are taking a safe driving course, bundling your insurance policies, having an anti-theft device in your car and paying your premium in full.
 Ask your carrier about the insurance discounts they offer to see how you can qualify.

 Is full-coverage liability worth it?

-Full-coverage liability is worth it, especially if you spend a lot of time driving, you’re still making payments on the vehicle, or if your car has a high cash value.
-The only advisable time to stick to the bare state minimum requirements is if the car is paid in full and its overall value is not worth the annual premium.
+Full-coverage liability is worth it, especially if you drive often, have a car loan, or if your car is worth a lot of money.
+The only time it’s worth buying the minimum amount of coverage is if the car is paid off in full and its current value is not worth the annual premium.